 Hosted by comedian Dan Cummins, Timesuck is an investigation into just about everything in life.
 Weekly topics range from true crime to the paranormal to history podcasts and beyond, and are all hallmarked by Cummins’ signature wit.
 What helps Cummins stand out from other informational comedy podcasts is his willingness to investigate his own thoughts and beliefs and — through dialogues with people around the world — change his mind if he finds information the prove specific points.

 30 for 30

-Developed out of the über-successful 30 for 30 film series, ESPN’s 30 for 30 podcast series takes the best parts of the documentaries and brings them to audio format.
+Developed out of the über-successful 30 for 30 film series, ESPN’s 30 for 30 sports podcast series takes the best parts of the sports documentaries and brings them to audio format.
 If sports are your thing, these episodes follow athletes from around the world to learn their stories, unraveling what makes someone successful (or not) while also offering a look at how sports can influence cultures around the world.
 The stories go beyond sports, though, offering something for sports fans and non-sports fans alike.

 Small Town Murder

 One of the consistently funny true crime podcasts, Small Town Murder explores crimes in small towns (population under 30,000) that are, often-times, bat sh*t crazy.
 If you thought Florida was the only state for crazed criminals out there, Small Town Murder is a testament to the opposite.
 What helps hosts James Pietragallo and Jimmie Whisman dig into more than just the crime at hand.
 The duo look at what makes every town tick, from real estate sales to the local holiday parades that drive small-town life.